graphql-nexus/nexus-plugin-prisma/README.md

 `nexus-prisma` offers a [code-first](https://www.prisma.io/blog/introducing-graphql-nexus-code-first-graphql-server-development-ll6s1yy5cxl5) approach for building GraphQL servers with a database.
 It auto-generates CRUD operations/resolvers that can be exposed and customized in your own GraphQL schema.
 Check out this [15min tutorial video](https://www.youtube.com/watch?v=1qB8vQwWwIc) to learn how to get started with `nexus-prisma`.

+Thanks to its unique appoach for constructing GraphQL schemas and generating resolvers, `nexus-prisma` removes the need for a traditional ORM or query builder (such as TypeORM, Sequelize, knex.js....).

 ## Features

 - **No boilerplate**: Auto-generated CRUD operations for Prisma models